fieldtrip/website/tutorial/epilepsy.md

     ft_determine_coordsys(mri_orig, 'interactive', 'no')
     ft_plot_headshape(headshape);

-In this case the coregistration is already nearly perfect.

-{% include image src="/assets/img/tutorial/epilepsy/case1a-coreg.png" width="400" %}
+{% include image src="/assets/img/tutorial/epilepsy/case3/ctf/figure01.png" width="700" %}

-Usually you would start with an anatomical MRI (e.g. stored as a stack of DICOM files) that is not yet coregistered with the MEG.
-We will improve the coregistration a bit, using the same procedure you could use to coregister from scratch.
+The nose in the MRI is pointing toward the +X direction, whereas the noise in the headshape is pointing in the +Y direction, i.e. the MRI is 90 degrees off with the headshape, which is in CTF coordinates.

 The coregistration procedure starts with a coarse manual coregistration, followed by an automatic fine coregistration in which the skin surface from the MRI is fitted to the headshape points.